 New York State is home to thousands of incredible attractions that satisfy any interest, many of which have accessibility features for visitors with disabilities, including programs specifically designed for travelers who are Deaf or are hard of hearing.
 A number of cultural institutions are also offering live and taped accessible virtual events with captions, ASL interpreters and other accessibility features.

 Credit: RIT/NTID Dyer Arts Center

 Home to a large deaf population and the cutting edge National Technical Institute for the Deaf (NTID) at the Rochester Institute of Technology, Rochester has plenty to offer Deaf visitors.
 One of the centers of Deaf culture, the Dyer Arts Center at NTID is a state-of-the-art gallery that showcases the work of nationally and internationally renowned Deaf and hard of hearing artists, and allies of the Deaf community.
-In addition to its impressive permanent collection, Dyer hosts events and special exhibitions such as Motion:Art, a collection of experimental short films, motion graphics, animations, and different types of moving images.
-Motion:Art is presented in partnership with the Deaf Rochester Film Festival, which since 2005 has celebrated the Deaf experience and culture with movies from around the world created by and featuring Deaf and hard of hearing media artists, filmmakers, and film production companies.
+In addition to its impressive permanent collection, Dyer has a special online exhibition called Motion:Art which features a collection of experimental short films, motion graphics, animations, and different types of moving images, along with submissions from the 2020 Deaf Rochester Film Festival.

 A photography and film lover’s paradise, the George Eastman Museum in Rochester offers extensive programming to help visitors who are Deaf or who have a hearing loss enjoy the full museum experience and programs/special events.
 ASL tours are offered monthly, but visitors can access text versions of the mansion tour transcript both on the museum’s mobile website and through printed transcripts any day the museum is open, and interpretive videos have closed captioning.
 Private tours in ASL or sign language interpretation for any program may also be arranged in advance by contacting firstname.lastname@example.org or by calling 585-327-4838 (please put in requests at least two weeks in advance of the event).